pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 :   If set, stores the internal NTS keys in the file indicated by *path*.
 This
     allows keys to survive a server reboot.
 If not set, clients using NTS may need to redo a key exchange operation to get new NTS cookies.
+    The daemon will not create any parent directories if they don't exist.
+    It will create the file if it doesn't exist.

 ## `[[nts-ke-server]]`
 The daemon can be configured to operate as an NTS key exchange server by